awesome-panel/awesome-panel/gallery/bootstrap_dashboard/components/limitations.md

 - Sizing_mode="stretch_width" does not work for DataFrame panes.
 See [Issue 823](https://github.com/holoviz/panel/issues/823)
 - Cannot dynamically add and remove panes [Issue 838](https://github.com/holoviz/panel/issues/838)
 - Images does not support src urls and alt texts [Issue 841](https://github.com/holoviz/panel/issues/841)
+- Plotly does not show when dynamically adding and removing pages without adding plotly extension.
+See [Issue 840](https://github.com/holoviz/panel/issues/840)

 and I sometimes get error messages like this